MongoEngine/django-mongoengine/README.rst

 THIS IS UNSTABLE PROJECT, IF YOU WANT TO USE IT - FIX WHAT YOU NEED

-Right now we're targeting to get things working on Django 2.0;
+Right now we're targeting to get things working on Django 2.0 and 3.0;
-3.0 support added, but not tested in production.

 WARNING:
 --------